In Depth Baby Product Reviews Led by a Pediatrician

 Why Trust GearLab

-BabyGearLab has tested over 90 different baby monitors in our quest to find the absolute best products available.
+BabyGearLab has tested over 100 different baby monitors in our quest to find the absolute best products available.
 Our founder, Dr. Juliet Spurrier, a board-certified pediatrician, heads our product selection team with an eye for performance, quality, and functionality.
 Since the beginning, Bob Wofford, Senior Review Analyst and father of 7, created our test procedures and is constantly modifying and updating our processes to adapt to ever-changing technology and features.
 Bob has been testing monitors since 2013.
 Wendy Schmitz, a Senior Review Editor and mother of 2 joined baby monitor testing in 2014, bringing her scientific background to the team.
 The monitor team is rounded out by Senior Review Editor Abriah Wofford, who began testing baby monitors in 2017.
-With over 23 years of combined experience using and testing 81 total monitors from the video, sound, and movement types, you'd be hard-pressed to find a more experienced group of experts than this team.
+With over 23 years of combined experience using and testing monitors from the video, sound, and movement types, you'd be hard-pressed to find a more experienced group of experts than this team.

 In a separate space, we set up the baby unit with music playing at a...